8 Tips for Booking Your Wedding Makeup Artist

 I had a bride once describe the look she didn’t want as being that of Barbie.
 I thought that was such an accurate description of what overdone makeup can do to your face - turn you into a plastic looking doll.

 My Tip: Check makeup artist portfolio pictures carefully, does the bride’s skin glow and look realistic or is it matte, heavily done and artificial looking?
 Are their lashes way too big and over the top?
-Is the lighting so blown out it’s impossible to see any details, or are they using filters to hide application imperfections?
-My signature style is less is more, while still having that glow and glamorous feel that brides love.
-Check out my portfolio to see my work.
+Is the lighting so blown out it’s impossible to see any details, and are they using filters to hide application imperfections?

 3. Consider your desired level of service